 Institutional review board statement: This prospective study was approved by the local ethics committee (Ethics Committee Protocol P/488-857-872-1041-1113/CE/2012).

-Clinical trial registration statement: We joined the phase 3 clinical trial clinicaltrial.gov identifier NCT01229436.
+Clinical trial registration statement: This study is registered at ClinicalTrial.Gov.
+The registration identification number is NCT01229436.

 Informed consent statement: The authors declare that all patients signed the informed consent.